hubtel/Smsgh.UssdFramework/README.md

 * Step based flow.
 * Unnecessary abstractions that limit flexiblity.

-__Smsgh.UssdFramework__ addresses these and a lot more by focusing on simplicity.
+__Hubtel.UssdFramework__ addresses these and a lot more by focusing on simplicity.

-__Smsgh.UssdFramework__ allows you to easily build dynamic USSD applications on our [USSD platform](http://developers.smsgh.com/documentations/ussd).
+__Hubtel.UssdFramework__ allows you to easily build dynamic USSD applications on our [USSD platform](http://developers.hubtel.com/documentations/ussd).

 ## Key Features